 IMMINENT DANGER: A danger that is not normal for that occupation or a situation under which a person is at immediate risk of serious physical harm or death.

 LOW HAZARD WORK ENVIRONMENT: Means an administrative site where the work performed is clerical or administrative in nature.

 SAFETY MANAGEMENT SYSTEM: A process used to effectively manage hazards.
 It includes the identification of hazards, ranking of hazards, and the control of identified hazards.

 - All Commission staff members have a responsibility for ensuring healthy and safe workplace practices.

-- The Executive Director will provide leadership in promoting a healthy and productive work environment and will support specific safety procedures including providing related health and safety training for staff members.
+- The Executive Director (ED)will provide leadership in promoting a healthy and productive work environment and will support specific safety procedures including providing related health and safety training for staff members.

-- The Executive Director is responsible for assuring all health and safety processes implemented adhere to the Occupational Health and Safety regulations and any other relevant legislation.
+- The ED is responsible for assuring all health and safety processes implemented adhere to the Occupational Health and Safety regulations and any other relevant legislation.

 - All new staff members will be given an Occupational Health and Safety orientation within the first week of working in the new position.

 - One staff member will be assigned the responsibility of Fire Warden.
 One staff member will be the Deputy Fire Warden.
 Assignment will be reviewed every two years.